mage-ai/mage-ai/README_dev.md

 conda activate python3.10
 ```

-Verify that the correct Python is being used:
+Verify that the correct Python version is being used:
 ```bash
 python --version
 # or